CICE-Consortium/Icepack/doc/source/user_guide/ug_running.rst

     (:math:`kg/m^2/s`).
 Icepack's boundary layer calculation is used to derive sensible and latent heat fluxes.
     In the namelist, set ``atm_data_type = ISPOL`` to use ISPOL atmospheric forcing.

-    Oceanic forcing fields are available from :cite:`JH14` derived from a POP 1-degree (gx1v3 simulation).
+    Oceanic forcing fields are available from :cite:`JH14` derived from a POP 1-degree (gx1v3 simulation):cite:`COLLINS06`.
     These consist of sea surface temperature (K), sea surface salinity (ppt), boundary layer depth (m), ocean velocity in the x and y direction (m/s), and deep ocean heat flux (:math:`W/m^2`).
     In the namelist, set ``ocn_data_type = ISPOL`` to use ISPOL oceanic forcing.